-- The Checkout Options setting is set to display a text block instead of a calendar.
+- The Checkout Options setting is set to “Display a text block” instead of a calendar.

 Next order↑ Back to top

 Delivery Preferences↑ Back to top

-For example, if a customer doesn’t want to receive the orders on Mondays, he can disable them.
-The extension will try to adapt the delivery details of the future orders to the customer preferences always as possible.
+For example, if a customer doesn’t want to receive orders on Mondays, he can disable this weekday.
+Our extension will try to adapt the delivery details of future orders to the customer preferences always as possible.